“All delay is irksome, but it teaches us wisdom.” Publilius Syrus

 If you are willing to let the moments where you have to wait teach you, you will come away with wisdom and knowledge that will become valuable as you continue to live your life.

-I have a few questions that I would love for you to give some thought.
+I have six questions that I would love for you to give some thought.
 Feel free to answer and comment below:

 - Can you recall a tine where you had to wait?